 As mentioned, a traditional warehouse experiences a picking error rate of 1% to 3%.
 No matter how experienced your employees are, manual picking processes are subject to human error, and picking errors are inevitable.
 Smart warehouses significantly reduce picking errors and help to reduce returns as a result.

-Increased order accuracy leads to improved customer satisfaction and contributes to customer loyalty and repeat business.
+Increased order accuracy in the warehouse leads to improved customer satisfaction and contributes to customer loyalty and repeat business.
 While some returns are still likely to occur, most returns will be for reasons other than order errors.
 Smart warehouses enable companies to process those returns at a faster rate compared to traditional warehouses.

 Smart automation solutions like collaborative mobile robots can increase picking accuracy significantly.
 For example, Chuck by 6 River Systems offers a directed workflow, on-board scanner and put-to-light technology that enables associates to perform near-perfect work, saving one operator more than $80,000 in supervisor costs in year one while increasing customer satisfaction and retention.
 Increased order accuracy also reduces internal order auditing and rework costs.